 To help prove reasonable cause:

-- Collect employees’ proof of application, which can include a copy of their application Form SS-5, a copy of the application receipt (sometimes mailed after they have applied) or a signed statement from the participant stating that they have applied.
+- Collect employees' proof of application, which can include a copy of their paper application Form SS-5 or a copy of their Online Social Security Number Application confirmation page, a copy of the application receipt (sometimes mailed after they have applied) or a signed statement from the participant stating that they have applied.

 - Document the participant’s full name, gender, address, date of birth, father’s full name, mother’s maiden name, and the date of application.

 - Make at least one solicitation for the correct Social Security number either by mail, telephone, electronically, or in person and document this solicitation and the results.
 Retaining a copy of Form W-4 can also be considered a solicitation for the correct Social Security number, but additional solicitations may be required.